KindaK/Health_Insur/README.md

 ACA Search is in development.
 The aim of ACA Search application is to help people to easily compare insurance cost for ACA approved health insurance policies.

-Deployment Instructions
+Deployment Instructions:
-* view ACA search at indevacasearch.herokuapp.com
+ View ACA search at indevacasearch.herokuapp.com

 Features:
 Search
+- API

-- API - Database
+- Database

 User accounts